Skip to main content

 DEQ Approved-Tanks List

-Oregon DEQ maintains an approved-tanks list published on its website.
-Installation in Oregon requires use of a tank that appears on this list.
-Models from Norwesco, Snyder, Enduraplas, and Chem-Tainer are typically listed; verify your specific model before ordering.
+The Oregon DEQ has an approved-tanks list on its website.
+You must use a tank from this list for installations in Oregon.
+Common brands like Norwesco, Snyder, Enduraplas, and Chem-Tainer are usually included.
+Check if your model is listed before buying.

 Permit Process — County-Agent Administered